 2015: The International Agency for Research on Cancer, an agency of the World Health Organization, concludes that glyphosate should be labeled a Group 2A chemical, as “probably carcinogenic to humans”.
 Research of cells in utero, concludes that glyphosate causes chromosomal and DNA damage in both animal and human cells.

 2015: The International Journal of Cancer confirmed there is a strengthened association between exposure to glyphosate and non-Hodgkin lymphoma.

 Free Medical Legal Consultation

-If you have been diagnosed with cancer and have been exposed to one of these pesticides containing glyphosate, Contact Us here or call 1-800-814-4540.
+If you have been diagnosed with cancer and have been exposed to one of these pesticides containing glyphosate, Contact Us here or call 1-800-814-4540 to speak with an attorney.
 There are time limits in each state and case so contact us NOW.
 We look forward to assisting you with your claim for compensation.